samuelmh/django-smh_gallery/README.md

     *   The footer so you can put your copyright message.
     *   The Bootstrap theme (mainly the colors).
 See [Boottheme][5] and [Style Bootstrap][6].

-*   __Sections__

-    The first issue you have to face is to define the sections your web will have.
+*   Define the __sections__ your web will have.
 In the provided example there are four links: the homepage, my blog (external), a gallery and the about page.
 With some knowledge of html and the [Bootstrap documentation][3] (see the examples section), you will be able to redefine all.

 *   An _internal link__ is a link to somewhere in your web.
 I recommend you to follow the examples when defining an internal link:
     1. Link to the home (exception)